jigx-com/jigx-docs-examples/docs/Components/charts/line-chart.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/2oguMl295fgFqnaXqr06u_cc-linechartexpression.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/2oguMl295fgFqnaXqr06u_cc-linechartexpression.PNG" size="82" width="1240" height="2500" position="center" caption="Line-chart using expressions" alt="Line-chart using expressions"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/2oguMl295fgFqnaXqr06u_cc-linechartexpression.PNG" size="82" position="center" caption="Line-chart using expressions" alt="Line-chart using expressions"}
 :::

 :::VerticalSplitItem
 In this example expressions are used to dertermine the `min`, `max`, and `tickAmount` of a line-chart .
-The x-axis shows the quarters and the y-axis the monetary amount using the `format` property to display the currency.&#x20;
+The x-axis shows the quarters and the y-axis the monetary amount using the `format` property to display the currency.

-**Examples:
+**Examples:**
-**See the full code sample  in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/line-chart/dynamic-data/line-chart-multiple-series/line-chart-multiple-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full code sample in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/line-chart/dynamic-data/line-chart-multiple-series/line-chart-multiple-dynamic.jigx)

-**Datasources&#x20;
+**Datasources**
-**See the datasource code sample in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/charts/dynamic/series2-dynamic.jigx" target="_blank">GitHub</a>.
+See the datasource code sample in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/charts/dynamic/series2-dynamic.jigx).
 :::
 ::::
 :::::